MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 - Some SecurityChecks can be configured with a list of `property` elements.

 ## SecurityCheck Implementation
-Create the security check's Java class.
+Create the security check's **Java class**.
 The implementation should extend one of the provided base classes, below.
 The parent class you choose will determine the balance between customization and simplicity.

 ### SecurityCheck